 On February 20, 2013, Orchid Island Capital, Inc. ("Orchid") completed the initial public offering ("IPO") of its common stock.
 Prior to the completion of its IPO, Orchid was a wholly-owned qualified REIT subsidiary of Bimini Capital.
-Subsequent to the completion of the IPO and through December 31, 2013, Orchid continues to be consolidated as our VIE.
+During 2014, Orchid has completed additional offerings of its common stock, and until December 31, 2014, Orchid continued to be consolidated as a VIE.
 As used in this document, discussions related to REIT qualifying activities include the MBS portfolios of Bimini Capital and Orchid.